 While they’re quite unusual for bouquets, they’ll look beautiful on boutonnieres, centerpieces, and wedding souvenirs.
 However, if you want a unique bouquet that stands out with a bohemian feel, consider incorporating a beautiful variety of succulents into your bouquet.

 For rustic weddings, they’ll amp up the style of reception tables.
 They can also be added to cakes for a one-of-a-kind look.

 When to Give Succulents

-Succulents last longer than flowers, making them a great choice for gift giving.
-The Sweetheart Hoya has a beautiful heart-shaped leaves, which makes them the perfect gift for anniversaries and Valentine’s Day.
-For holidays, think of Christmas cactus or the Thanksgiving cactus.
+Succulents last longer than flowers, making them a great choice for gift-giving.
+The Sweetheart Hoya has beautiful heart-shaped leaves, which makes them the perfect gift for anniversaries and Valentine’s Day.
+For holidays, think of the Christmas cactus or the Thanksgiving cactus.

 If you want to show someone you care, think of succulents as an ideal desk plant to give to your colleagues, bringing fresh greenery to their space.
 What makes this such an attractive gift option is that they survive the toughest conditions, so they can be gifted to anyone, even to those who are green-thumb challenged.